 #6 Shake And Pull The Tires

-While your car is still lifted, you have to move the wheels from side to side, as well as up and down.
+While your car is still lifted, it's recommended to move the wheels from side to side, as well as up and down.
 So, you test their movement from all points of view to see how steady they are attached to the system and if their components are not too loose.
 If the movements around the wheel suggest looseness, the wheel bearings may be impacted leading to early tire wear.
-It is possible to detect other irregularities.
+It is possible to detect other irregularities as well.
 For this reason, it is good to have a technician next to you who can tell you what solutions you have.

 #7 Lower The Vehicle Back